awslabs/multi-model-server/tests/performance/README.md

     To get you started quickly, we have provided a sample JMeter script and a Taurus yaml file [here](tests/register_and_inference.jmx) and [here](tests/call_jmx.yaml) .

-    Here is how the call_jmx.yaml looks like.
+    Here is how the sample call_jmx.yaml looks like.
 Adjust the module/jmeter/properties section as per your environment.

     ```yaml
     execution: